sfidler11/Restaurant-Reservation-System/README.md

-# Restaurant Reservation System | A Full-Stack Reservation App
+# Periodic Tables Restaurant Reservation System | A Full-Stack Reservation App
-The Restaurant Reservation System is a full-stack reservation system for restaurant managers where users can create and manage restaurant reservations and available tables.
+The Periodic Tables app is a full-stack reservation system for restaurant managers where users can create and manage restaurant reservations and available tables.

 ## Installation
 1. Fork and clone this repository